 The materials used for backpacks also vary greatly.
 Mesh backpacks abound, probably due to their being at the less expensive end of the backpack price spectrum.
 At the high end of the spectrum, for serious hiking enthusiasts, are hard shell backpacks.
 Wet climate?
 Your problem is solved with a waterproof backpack.

 Modern backpacks do have the advantage of years of scientific study and development over backpacks manufactured years ago.
-Today, ergonomic principles have been applied to help evenly distribute the weight of a full pack, and additional straps and belts are available on many models for additional support.
+Today, ergonomic principles have been applied to help evenly distribute the weight of a full pack, and additional straps and belts are available on many models for additional weight distribution and support.